 Augustine remains among the most well-known Fathers of the early Church.
 But, how did Augustine’s writings become known to a wider audience after his death?
 In this episode, we will explore how Augustine’s writings survived in to sixth century Italy through the work of Cassiodorus.
 Augustine had an initial audience among Italy’s Christians.
 Read More

 Ambrose of Milan played a very important role in Augustine’s conversion.
 When Augustine met Ambrose, he was in a difficult position: he was no longer intellectually committed to Manicheism but he had not yet overcome some of the major philosophical and theological challenges which the movement had posed to him.
 Read More

-St. Augustine of Hippo (354-430) devoted much of his work as a bishop to writing about the spiritual life and sinful clergy.
+St. Augustine on Sinful Clergy, Donatism and the Spiritual Life St. Augustine of Hippo (354-430) devoted much of his work as a bishop to writing about the spiritual life and sinful clergy.
 In light of the recent scandals in the Catholic Church, we are going to look at Augustine’s treatment of the Christian’s spiritual… Read More

-Church Scandals, Reform and Augustine of Hippo provides us an historical example of how one bishop dealt with challenges involving the Bishop of Rome in regards to Church discipline and doctrine.
+Church Scandals, Reform and Augustine of Hippo Augustine of Hippo provides us an historical example of how one bishop dealt with challenges involving the Bishop of Rome in regards to Church discipline and doctrine.
 Read More

 Privacy & Cookies Policy